MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/isv-app-usage-analytics.md

 ### Filtering the usage dashboard

 You can filter the usage dashboard by using the available filters.
 To see the metrics rolled up to the solution level, select all the components of the solution in the filter.
-Similarly, you can roll up all solution metrics to the package level, and roll up all package metrics to the app level.<!--note from editor: Edit okay?
-It seemed that the previous paragraph just restated what was in this section, so I combined them. -->
+Similarly, you can roll up all solution metrics to the package level, and roll up all package metrics to the app level.

 ### See also